alekseyl/nested_select/README.md

 displaying a course with its structure.

 Given:
-- Models are Course, Topic, Lesson.
+- Models are: Course, Topic, Lesson.
 - Their relations has a following structure: course has_many topics, each topic has_many lessons.
 - To display a single course you need its structure, minimum data needed: topic and lessons titles and ordering.